 The hand wringing hysteria of the temporary immigration ban reached a fever pitch yesterday when Trump fired acting U.S. Attorney General Sally Yates, who refused to enforce the ban, and issued his ultimatum through White House Press Secretary Sean Spicer to get with the program or get out.
 I couldn’t be more thrilled.
-I am thrilled that we have a President who is not capitulating to liberal movie stars, the liberal corporate-run media, or to the special snowflakes who can’t see past the propaganda they have been saturated in since elementary school.
+Americans deserve to have a President who does not capitulate to liberal Hollywood, the liberal corporate-run media or to the special snowflakes who can’t see past the propaganda they have bathed in since elementary school.

 Yates’ absolute disregard for the will of the people, who overwhelmingly support the temporary ban, and the President’s right to issue such a ban acting on our behest, is appallingly arrogant and reckless.
 It appears that Trump is prepared to meet the Obama holdovers and deep state adherents head on with tactics they understand—absolute authority.
 No one is more authoritarian than the progressive left.
 Yates stance against protecting our borders violated her oath of office, that is, “I will perform work of national importance under civil direction when required by law.”

 I hereby declare, on oath, that I absolutely and entirely renounce and abjure all allegiance and fidelity to any foreign prince, potentate, state, or sovereignty of whom or which I have heretofore been a subject or citizen; that I will support and defend the Constitution and laws of the United States of America against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I will bear arms on behalf of the United States when required by the law; that I will perform noncombatant service in the Armed Forces of the United States when required by the law; that I will perform work of national importance under civilian direction when required by the law; and that I take this obligation freely without any mental reservation or purpose of evasion; so help me God.